 If you want to learn more about designing your new self hosted WordPress blog and adding blog features, go here.

 To create a professional business website out of it instead, go here.

 On my YouTube channel you can find tons of free advice on WordPress design, SEO, monetization and more.
 I hope you can subscribe!

 p.s.
-If you did find this guide helpful for your blog or business, it would be cool if you could hit share (Like, Tweet, whatever!) to help a few more readers learn WordPress blogging and setup a self hosted WordPress blog!
-Cheers and best of luck — Greg
+If you did find this guide helpful for you to create a WordPress blog or for any aspect of your business, it would be cool if you could hit share (Like, Tweet, whatever!) to help a few more readers learn WordPress blogging and setup a self hosted WordPress blog!
+Cheers and talk soon — Greg